-Effective February 3, 2017, the Partnership had no employees.
-On February 3, 2017, Interstate assumed all labor union agreements and retained employees of their choice to continue providing services to the Hotel.
-As of June 30, 2021, approximately 92% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which the Partnership was a party.
-CBA for Local 2 (Hotel and Restaurant Employees) will expire on August 13, 2022.
+On February 3, 2017, Aimbridge assumed all labor union agreements and retained employees of their choice to continue providing services to the Hotel.
+As of June 30, 2022, approximately 86% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which Aimbridge was a party.
+CBA for Local 2 (Hotel and Restaurant Employees) expired on August 13, 2022 and is currently under review.
 CBA for Local 856 (International Brotherhood of Teamsters) will expire on December 31, 2022.
 CBA for Local 39 (Stationary Engineers) will expire on July 31, 2024.

-Negotiation of collective bargaining agreements, which includes not just terms and conditions of employment, but scope and coverage of employees, is a regular and expected course of business operations for the Partnership and Interstate.
-The Partnership expects and anticipates that the terms of conditions of CBAs will have an impact on wage and benefit costs, operating expenses, and certain hotel operations during the life of each CBA and incorporates these principles into its operating and budgetary practices.
+Negotiation of collective bargaining agreements, which includes not just terms and conditions of employment, but scope and coverage of employees, is a regular and expected course of business operations for the Company and Aimbridge.
+The Company expects and anticipates that the terms of conditions of CBAs will have an impact on wage and benefit costs, operating expenses, and certain hotel operations during the life of each CBA and incorporates these principles into its operating and budgetary practices.